 Observations.
-SST trends since 1950 are calculated from NOAA's Extended Reconstructed Sea Surface Temperature version 3b (ref.
+SST trends since 1950 are calculated from NOAA's Extended Reconstructed Sea Surface Temperature version 3b (ERSST; ref.
 50) as linear trends over 1950-2012.
-SST trends stated in the text are calculated poleward of 50°S (the approximate area south of the ACC), between 50°S and 40°S (the area just north of the ACC), and over the global ocean.
-Linear SST trends over 1982-2012 (Fig. 1a) are calculated from NOAA's Optimum Interpolation Sea Surface Temperature version 2 (ref.
-22).
-Linear SHF trends (Fig. 1b) are calculated from the Objectively Analyzed airsea Flux for the Global Oceans Project23 data set (see Supplementary Information for a comparison to other observational data sets).
+SST trends stated in the text are calculated poleward of 50° S (the approximate area south of the ACC), between 50° S and 40° S (the area just north of the ACC), and over the global ocean.
+Linear SST trends over 1982-2012 (Fig. 1a) are calculated from NOAA's Optimum Interpolation Sea Surface Temperature version 2 (OISST; ref.
+23).
+Linear SHF trends (Fig. 1b) are calculated from the Objectively Analyzed air-sea Flux for the Global Oceans Project data set (OAFlux; see Supplementary Information for a comparison to other observational data sets).
 Ocean potential temperature trends and heat storage over 1982-2012 and climatological ocean salinity over 1950-2012 (Fig. 1c,d) are calculated using the Met Office Hadley Centre's EN4 version 1.1 (ref.
-24).
-The EN4 temperature and heat storage trends are consistent with those calculated from the Ishii subsurface temperature data set25 (Fig. 1c), ocean reanalyses, and satellite altimetry observations of sea-level rise (Supplementary Information).
+25).
+The EN4 temperature and heat storage trends are consistent with those calculated from the Ishii subsurface temperature data set (Fig. 1c), ocean reanalyses, and satellite altimetry observations of sea-level rise (Supplementary Information).

 CMIP5 simulations.
-Figs. 2a-e show CMIP5 'Historical' (1982-2005) simulations and their continuation under RCP8.5 (2006-2012).
-The simulations are driven with historical changes in wellmixed GHGs, aerosols, and stratospheric ozone depletion.
-Linear trends over 1982-2012 are calculated for SST, SHF and ocean potential temperature, while ocean heat uptake is calculated as the integrated SHF over 1982-2012; anomalous ocean heat storage and OHT are averages over 1982-2012 (see below).
-Figs. 2f-j show CMIP5 simulations of abrupt quadrupling of atmospheric CO2 above pre-industrial levels.
-Anomalous SST, SHF, ocean potential temperature and heat storage are calculated from 31-year means centered at 100 years after CO2 quadrupling, while ocean heat uptake is calculated as the integrated SHF over the 100 years; anomalous OHT is an average over the 100 years (see below).
-To account for model drift, we remove the linear trend over the corresponding years of each model's pre-industrial control simulations from all variables for both the historical and CO_2 quadrupling simulations.
-We include all models (12 in total) that provide output for the net sea-surface heat flux (below sea ice), which is necessary to accurately calculate ocean heat uptake and OHT anomalies: ACCESS1-0, bcc-csm1-1, CCSM4, CMCC-CM, CNRM-CM5, CSIRO-Mk3-6-0, EC-EARTH, GFDL-ESM2G, MIROC5, MPI-ESM-LR, MRI-CGCM3, and NorESM1-M. The CMIP5 data were downloaded through the Program for Climate Model Diagnostics and Intercomparison's Earth System Grid (http://cmip-pcmdi.llnl.gov/cmip5/data_portal.html)
+Figure 2a-e shows CMIP5 'Historical' (1982-2005) simulations and their continuation under RCP8.5 (2006-2012).
+The simulations are driven with historical changes in well-mixed GHGs, aerosols, and stratospheric ozone depletion.
+Linear trends over 1982-2012 are calculated for SST, SHF and ocean potential temperature, whereas ocean heat uptake is calculated as the integrated SHF over 1982-2012; anomalous ocean heat storage and OHT are averages over 1982-2012 (see below).
+Figure 2f-j shows CMIP5 simulations of abrupt quadrupling of atmospheric CO2 above pre-industrial levels.
+Anomalous SST, SHF, ocean potential temperature and heat storage are calculated from 31-year means centred at 100 years after CO2 quadrupling, whereas ocean heat uptake is calculated as the integrated SHF over the 100 years; anomalous OHT is an average over the 100 years (see below).
+To account for model drift, we remove the linear trend over the corresponding years of each model's pre-industrial control simulations from all variables for both the historical and CO2 quadrupling simulations.
+We include all models (12 in total) that provide output for the net sea-surface heat flux (below sea ice), which is necessary to accurately calculate ocean heat uptake and OHT anomalies: ACCESS1-0, bcc-csm1-1, CCSM4, CMCC-CM, CNRM-CM5, CSIRO-Mk3-6-0, EC-EARTH, GFDL-ESM2G, MIROC5, MPI-ESM-LR, MRI-CGCM3, and NorESM1-M.

 We calculate the anomalous OHT for the CMIP5 models as a residual between the integrated SHF anomaly and ocean heat storage.
-Uncertainty ranges stated in the text and shown in Figs. 2c,d,h,i are \pm 1 standard deviation across the models.
-The standard diagnostic for the mass overturning streamfunction in the CMIP5 models is calculated on depth coordinates, and is thus biased by tilting gyre circulations.
-To remove these gyre effects, we calculate the residual-mean MOC on isopycnal surfaces and then remap to depth coordinates within a climate model for which we had the necessary output (the National Center for Atmospheric Research's CCSM4; shown in Figs. 2e,j).
-For consistency, we show CCSM4's total, residual-mean advection, and diffusive OHT components (black lines on Figs. 2d,i).
+Uncertainty ranges stated in the text and shown in Fig. 2c,d,h,i are $\pm 1$ standard deviation across the models.
+The standard diagnostic for the overturning streamfunction in the CMIP5 models is calculated on depth coordinates, and is thus biased by tilting gyre circulations.
+To remove these gyre effects, we calculate the residual-mean MOC on isopycnal surfaces and then remap to depth coordinates within a climate model for which we had the necessary output (the National Center for Atmospheric Research's CCSM4; shown in Fig. 2e,j).
+For consistency, we show CCSM4's total, residual-mean advection, and diffusive OHT components (black lines on Fig. 2d,i).